 L.M.Reid creates tasty and delicious recipes with step-by-step instructions and photos so you can learn how to make each recipe at home.

-In this article, I will show you how I make this moist and tasty fruitcake from scratch.
+In this article, I will show you how I make this moist and tasty fruit cake from scratch.
 This old-fashioned recipe is easy to make and can be stored for months.
 Some people call this cake an "Oxford lunch."
 It can also make a lovely wedding or Christmas cake if you decorate it with marzipan and icing.
-I have included step-by-step instructions with my own videos and photos.
+I have included step-by-step instructions with my own video and photos.

 - 525 g (18 oz) plain flour or all-purpose flour

 - 350 g (12 oz) butter or margarine

 - 350 g (12 oz) caster sugar or superfine sugar